ONLYOFFICE/docspace-api-sdk-csharp/docs/PortalPaymentApi.md

 # **TopUpDeposit**
 > BooleanWrapper TopUpDeposit (TopUpDepositRequestDto? topUpDepositRequestDto = null)

-Returns result of putting money on deposit.
+Returns the result of putting money on deposit.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/top-up-deposit/).